Skip to content

 gh extension install github/gh-aw@v0.2.0

-Use the standalone installer if extension installation fails (common in Codespaces or with auth issues):
+Use the standalone installer if extension installation fails (common in Codespaces, restricted networks, or with auth issues):

 Terminal window